The-Peace-Maker/TheParityModel/README.md

 ### Contents:
 - **Page One – Creating a New Flag: A Symbol of Belonging for a Shared Ireland**
-  Historical references (e.g., the Union Flag, Irish Tricolour, Green Harp Flag, St. Patrick’s Saltire) build toward a new visual identity.
+  Historical references set the context for a new visual identity.

 - **Page Two – Structure, Meaning, and Constitutional Parity**
-  Explains the symbolism behind the flag through the lens of loyalty, friendship, parity, and national reconciliation.
+  Frames the symbolism in terms of identity, reconciliation, and shared belonging.

 - **Flag Design Defence Sheet**
-  A breakdown of each design element:
-  - The White X (Saltire) as a symbol of Peace & Parity
-  - The Crown of Meath and High Kingship
-  - Four Provinces as Clasped Hands (friendship over ideology)
-  - Green Harp subtly embedded behind all elements
-  - Motto: *"No victory for either side – John Hume"*
+  Explains how each element supports the ethos of parity and balance.

 ---